When you buy through links on our site, we may earn an affiliate commission. As an Amazon Associate I earn from qualifying purchases.

 Longest LEGO Chain-Drive Machine

 A while back, we checked out a complicated machine that used LEGO Technic parts to pull a chain around a bunch of gears.
 That one was built by Brick Technology.
-The Brick Machines took the idea and expanded on it with a ridiculously complicated machine driven by a continuous chain built from 1,184 LEGO chain links.
+Now Brick Machines took the idea and expanded on it with a ridiculously complicated machine driven by a continuous chain built from 1,184 LEGO chain links.

 Tentacle Kinetic Sculpture